deckyfx/jswget/README.md

  *   hostname           #STRING hostname, together with protocol, port, path (as query too) as url
  *   port               #STRING port, together with protocol, hostname, path (as query too) as url
  *   path               #STRING path (as query too), together with protocol, hostname, port as url
+ *   pathname           #STRING alias of config path, (warning: it have higher priority, will overwrite path)
  *   method             #STRING method default is GET
  *   headers            #OBJECT set of request headers
  *   rawdata            #STRING send raw data with request